segmentio/s3-lister/Readme.md

 In addition to the standard stream options, you can also pass in specific options:

 * start      - string to start with
 * prefix     - the prefix to list under
 * start      - s3 will return every key alphabetically after this string
 * delimiter  - the character you use to group keys
+* maxResults - maximum amount of keys to list in total
 * maxKeys    - maximum amount of keys in a batch, (limited to 1000)

 ## License